Maphardam/Information-Retrieval/README.md

 create
 	To create a new index type create INDEXPATH XMLPATH, where INDEXPATH is the path, where the index should be saved to.
-XMLPATH is the path, where the xml file with the documents is stored.
+URL is the url, where the crawling should start and DEPTH is the recursion depth of the crawling.

 load
 	With load INDEXPATH you can load an already existing index, which you have created with lucene.